Click Here to Register. Email confirmation is needed to attend this event. No walk-ins

 -Developing a college list

-This presentation is for families of students finishing 10th and 11th grades.
+This presentation is for families of students finishing 7th grade and above.
 At the end families will understand what factors are important in the preparation process and what is involved in the college application process.

 Presenter : TOPHER WILLIAMSON